 Stand Your Ground

 Unless you want to be walked over for the rest of your life, you WILL need to stand your ground.
 This is key if you want to know how to manage a stubborn toddler.

 If you do not stand your ground you will be on the losing team now, next year, and for many years to come.

-When they learn that cad backs down easily, the pressure will pile on during every single negotiation.
+When they learn that cad backs down easily, the pressure will pile on during every negotiation.
 When they know you back down easily, your stubborn toddler will not learn fundamental life skills, namely negotiation and reasoning.

 They will not need to know how to negotiate because they do not need to at home.
-They say goes, and you do not want your toddler to grow up with that kind of attitude!
+They say goes, and you do not want your toddler to grow up with that attitude!

 Negotiate – Hard